 Pete Conway & Robbie Williams: Like Father Like Son

-On meeting Tommy, he asked him ‘How’s the show going?’
+On meeting Tommy Cooper, Robbie’s dad asked him ‘How’s the show going?’
 Tommy replied ‘I don’t know I haven’t seen it’.
 Pete mentioned how Cooper loved a drink, but was as funny off stage as on.
 He asked Peter what he did in his act?
 Pete told him ‘Jokes, songs and some impressions’.
 Then Tommy asked ‘Do you do me?’
 Peter replied ‘Yes’.
 So Tommy said ‘Well I’m going to bed, any calls you take them’.

-The Great Tommy Cooper – Pete Conway’s friend – There’ll never be another
+Tommy Cooper – Pete Conway’s Friend – There’ll never be another

 Robbie Williams’ live shows are sell outs, in 2006 he entered the Guinness Book of World Records for selling 1.6 million tickets in a single day, for his Close Encounters tour.
-Pete is very much a part of Robbie’s live touring shows, coming on stage to do a couple of songs together in true father and son style; the two seem inseparable.
+As his father and close friend, Pete is very much a part of Robbie’s live touring shows, coming on stage to do a couple of songs together in true father and son style; the two seem inseparable.
 Comedian and friend of the Williams, Jim Tavare said: ‘Robbie really loves his dad, he wants to be like him’.

 Conway’s heyday as a comedy entertainer, was very much in the old cabaret and social club scene; which reached its height in the 60’s & 70’s.
 Comicus has arranged several artists such as Mick Miller, Adger Brown, Adrian Walsh, Roy Walker and glam rock group Slade – all friends of Pete’s – for after dinner speaking and events.

 However, come the 1980’s the cabaret circuit began to close, as a new comedy style began to emerge through the comedy clubs.
-So in the mid eighties, Peter Williams became events manager at Carmarthen Bay Holiday Village in Kidwelly.
+So in the mid eighties, Robbie Williams’ dad became events manager at Carmarthen Bay Holiday Village in Kidwelly.
 Where he ran all the resort shows and entertained the guests for four seasons.

 Kid About It